Emmotes/ic_spoilers/docs/krux.md

         "targets": ["all"]
     }],
     "requirements": [],
-    "description": {"desc": "Commander Krux increases the damage of Champions with a magic base attack by $(amount)%."}, "id": 1566,
+    "description": {"desc": "Commodore Krux increases the damage of Champions with a magic base attack by $(amount)%."}, "id": 1566,
     "flavour_text": "",
     "graphic_id": 19890,